fbpx

 Conclusion

-Ripariums can be a really good step up for anybody looking to reinvent their aquarium.
-Rather making a visually interesting vivarium from all directions, especially above.
-More than likely, this will be the next type of vivarium I add to my collection!
+Ripariums can be a great step up for anybody looking to reinvent their aquarium.
+Rather make a visually interesting vivarium from all directions, especially above.
+This will likely be the next type of vivarium I will add to my collection!

 Frequently Asked Questions